Coca-Cola Chicken

 Total Time 40 minutes

 Who knew soda could make such a delicious dinner?
-That’s right, all you need to make the sauce for this chicken is Worcestershire sauce, ketchup, and some coca cola.
+That’s right, all you need to make the sauce for this chicken is Worcestershire sauce, ketchup, and some Coca Cola.
 It might sound crazy, but soda can actually make a great marinade for meat.
 We’ve done it before with Dr. Pepper Pot Roast and Root Beer Sloppy Joes.
 Why not try it out with a classic chicken recipe?

-Coca Cola Chicken Thighs
+Coca Cola Chicken Recipe

 Yield 5 Servings